microsoftgraph/dotnetcore-console-sample/day18-mailbox/README.md

 ## Step 1: Update the App Registration permissions

-As this exercise requires new permissions the App Registration needs to be updated to include the **\<New-Permission-Here\>** permission using the new Azure AD Portal App Registrations UI (in preview as of the time of publish Nov 2018).
+As this exercise requires new permissions the App Registration needs to be updated to include the **User.ReadWrite.All**, **Mail.Read**, **MailboxSettings.Read** and **MailboxSettings.ReadWrite** permissions using the new Azure AD Portal App Registrations UI (in preview as of the time of publish Nov 2018).

 1. Open a browser and navigate to the [Azure AD Portal](https://aad.portal.azure.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account** with permissions to create app registrations.